Modeling and solving the multimodal car- and ride-sharing problem: Computational study

-In Figure~\ref{fig:moredepots} in the Appendix, we show the impact of increasing the number of depots on the run time of the algorithm.
+In Table~\ref{tab:diffdepot} we show the impact of increasing the number of depots on the run time of the algorithm.
 In all previous experiments, two depots were used.
 We now use 1, 3, and 4 depots.
 Within the project, the case of 1 depot is chosen as currently a company usually operates one main office (or at maximum two) with shared cars.
-However, as we are investigating the future sharing economy and different settings of companies we also want to see if our algorithm is capable of dealing with more depots.
+However, as we are investigating the future sharing economy and different settings of companies we also analyse if our algorithm is capable of dealing with more depots.
 The number of vehicles is shown as the number of vehicles per depot to allow for a fair comparison.
-This means that to obtain the actual total number of vehicles this number must be multiplied by the number of depots.
+This means that, to obtain the actual total number of vehicles, this number must be multiplied by the number of depots.
 As expected, computation times increase with rising number of depots, however only to a certain factor and not exponentially.
-As the pricing algorithm is solved for each pair of depots we are increasing the number of subproblems the pricing algorithm is able handle.
+As the pricing algorithm is solved for each pair of depots we are increasing the number of subproblems the pricing algorithm is able to handle.
 However, as only a few trips start and end at different depots, we can provide reasonable solution times even for the case of four depots.
-In Table~\ref{app:diffdepot} in the Appendix, the respective values are provided.
+In Table~\ref{tab:diffdepot} the respective values are provided.